Get in touch

 Negative Self-Talk – Your Inner Bully

-by admin admin 29 Sept, 2021
+by admin admin 29 September 2021

 How do you speak to your friends and those you love?
 Most likely, you use words that support them, encourage them, build their confidence and pick them up when they are down.